 Haut Kotto Mbomou province.
-One was addressed to CAR’s transitional president, Michael Djotodia, and the other to local authorities in Nzako.
+One was addressed to CAR’s transitional president, Michel Djotodia, and the other to local authorities in Nzako.
 In the letters and subsequent follow-up, the LRA group claimed that they wanted to lay down their arms and settle in CAR, and that other LRA commanders, including Kony, were interested in doing the same.
 However, there was – and remains – no evidence that the LRA’s letter was actually authorized by Kony or represents his desire to defect (more on that below).

 Djotodia received the LRA’s letter, and promptly sent a response back to the LRA group.
 Though the exact contents have not been released publicly, it reportedly encouraged the LRA to defect and expressed the CAR authorities’ willingness to facilitate the process.
-Djotodia designated General Demane*, a close ally, to spearhead these efforts.
+Djotodia designated General Damane*, a close ally, to spearhead these efforts.
 Meanwhile, local authorities in Nzako designated an elder community leader to serve as an interlocutor with the LRA.
 He reportedly stays with the LRA group periodically and has visited their camp, but little is known of his background or involvement.

-In September, following the delivery of Djotodia’s letter to Ladeere’s group, contact between the LRA and CAR authorities intensified.
+In September, following the delivery of Djotodia’s letter to Ladere’s group, contact between the LRA and CAR authorities intensified.
 CAR authorities communicated to the UN peacebuilding mission in CAR (BINUCA) that the LRA group was planning to surrender in Nzako on September 24.
 BINUCA and the US government sent a joint mission to Nzako that day, but no LRA members materialized.
 However, over the next few days a civil society delegation traveled to Banale, a small mining community east of Nzako that lies closer to the LRA camp.
-They brought with them rope, tarps, and food, which were likely procured by General Demane on the LRA’s request.
+They brought with them rope, tarps, and food, which were likely procured by General Damane on the LRA’s request.

-On October 8, Nzako authorities and Seleka troops under General Demane traveled to meet with the LRA.
+On October 8, Nzako authorities and Seleka troops under General Damane traveled to meet with the LRA.
 There they reportedly conducted a ritual ceremony with the LRA to cement their “friendship” in which two sheep were sacrificed.
 Another local delegation visited the LRA camp near Banale on October 15, delivering more food (mostly cassava and groundnuts) and medicine to the group.

 In the following days, the LRA groups reportedly moved further west, crossing the Mbari River and settling approximately 20km east of Nzako.
 On October 24, CAR authorities again communicated that LRA members planned to defect in Nzako.
 Though none showed up that day, five LRA representatives reportedly travelled to Nzako the next day and spent several days meeting with local authorities and community leaders before returning to the bush, reportedly with plans to return with a larger group to defect.